Pangu: In Bouyei culture

 According to Bouyei mythology, after Pangu became an expert in rice farming after creating the world, he married the daughter of the Dragon King, and their union gave rise to the Buyei people.
 This is celebrated by the Bouyei people on June 6, as a holiday.

 The daughter of the Dragon King and Pangu had a son named Xinheng (新横).
 When Xinheng disrespected his mother, she returned to heaven and never came down, despite the repeated pleas of her husband and son.
 Pangu was forced to remarry and eventually died on the sixth day of the sixth month of the lunar calendar.

 Xinheng's stepmother treated him badly and almost killed him.
 When Xinheng threatened to destroy her rice harvest, she realized her mistake.
 She made peace with him and they went on to pay their respects to Pangu annually on the sixth day of the sixth month of the lunar calendar.
 This day became an important traditional Buyei holiday for ancestral worship.

 This legend of creation is one of the main characteristics that distinguishes the Buyei from the Zhuang.

 Worship

 Pangu is worshipped at a number of shrines in contemporary China, usually with Taoist symbols, such as the Bagua.

 The Pangu King Temple built in 1809 is located in Guangdong Province, northwest Huadu District (west of G106 / north of S118), north of Shiling Town at the foot of the Pangu King Mountain.
 The Huadu District is located north of Guangzhou to the west of the Baiyun International Airport.

-The term for the primordial supercontinent Pangaea is translated as Pangu in Chinese, referring to the creation myth.
+The term for the primordial supercontinent Pangaea is translated as "盤古大陸" (Pangu continent) in Chinese, referring to the creation myth.